The Definition Problem

 An IQ of 130 or above does reliably identify a group of children who process information faster, think more abstractly, and learn curriculum content more quickly than average.
 These are real differences with real educational implications:

-Children at these ability levels will often master grade-level material in a fraction of the time it takes their peers, need different types of challenge to remain engaged, and may show marked asynchronous development — intellectual capabilities far ahead of their emotional or social maturity.
+Children at these ability levels will often master grade-level material in a fraction of the time it takes their peers, need different types of challenge to remain engaged, and may develop unevenly — intellectually capable at a 14-year-old level while still processing emotions like the 9-year-old they are.

 What the Cutoff Misses

 Psychologist Joseph Renzulli's influential three-ring model argues that giftedness emerges from the intersection of above-average ability, high creativity, and high task commitment.
-By this view, high IQ is necessary but not sufficient — and the creative and motivational components, which standard IQ tests do not measure, are equally important for producing the kind of exceptional real-world performance that gifted programmes aim to cultivate.
+By this view, high IQ is necessary but not sufficient — and the creative and motivational components, which standard IQ tests do not measure, are equally important for producing exceptional real-world performance.

 Similarly, Gardner's multiple intelligences model — though its specific claims about distinct intelligences remain contested — draws attention to the fact that conventional IQ testing captures linguistic and logical-mathematical ability well, and other domains (musical, spatial, interpersonal, bodily-kinaesthetic) much less well.
 A child with exceptional musical or creative ability who scores 115 on an IQ test will not be identified as gifted under the standard definition, despite having remarkable cognitive abilities.